 Now that we have covered a general overview of full custody request, let’s take a much closer look below on how a mother could possibly get full custody of her child.
 It’s important to note every case is unique with its own set of facts and circumstances.
 This is why you need to sit down with our Los Angeles divorce attorneys to review these unique factors and how they can impact your request for full child custody.
+It’s important to understand the difference between physical and legal child custody in California.
 The final decision made by the court is life-altering.
 Don’t be unprepared for this critical event in your life.
 Below are the most important factors the judge will be looking at in consideration for a full custody decision.

 Best Interests of the Child